Saudi Arabia Seeks First Death Penalty For Female Women’s Rights Activist

 Public protests and political parties are banned in the monarchy ruled country, informs Al Jazeera.

-There have been 13 arrests of human rights activists since May in Saudi Arabia, says Al Jazeera.
+There have been 13 arrests of human rights activists since May in Saudi Arabia, according to Al Jazeera.
 The arrests are part of a trend of prosecution against Saudi women’s rights activists that publicly strive for an end to the male guardianship laws of Saudi Arabia.
-The six recent detainees are due to appear in court again on October 28, says Human Rights Watch.
+The six recent detainees are due to appear in court again on October 28, reports Human Rights Watch.